rails/rails/guides/source/upgrading_ruby_on_rails.md

 * In Rails 4.0, a generic `ActionDispatch::ParamsParser::ParseError` exception is raised when `ParamsParser` fails to parse request params.
 You will want to rescue this exception instead of the low-level `MultiJson::DecodeError`, for example.

+* In Rails 4.0, `SCRIPT_NAME` is properly nested when engines are mounted on an app that's served from a URL prefix.
+You no longer have to set `default_url_options[:script_name]` to work around overwritten URL prefixes.

 * Rails 4.0 deprecated `ActionController::Integration` in favor of `ActionDispatch::Integration`.
 * Rails 4.0 deprecated `ActionController::IntegrationTest` in favor of `ActionDispatch::IntegrationTest`.
 * Rails 4.0 deprecated `ActionController::PerformanceTest` in favor of `ActionDispatch::PerformanceTest`.